-There are a number of reasons companies may utilise invoice factoring services for their business; primarily, factoring helps companies ease their cash flow concerns by receiving payment of invoices immediately.
+There are a number of reasons companies in the UK may utilise invoice factoring services for their business; primarily, factoring helps companies ease their cash flow concerns by receiving payment of invoices immediately.
 Slow paying customers can put a strain on cash flow and factoring with Hitachi Capital Invoice Finance gives businesses an option to receive cash in 24 hours, as opposed to waiting 30, 90 or even 120 days to get paid by customers.

 Technically speaking factoring is not considered a loan as it is a purchase of accounts receivable.
 The factoring company purchases future receivables (invoices) and provides the business with a percentage value of the invoice upfront.
 The remaining balance minus a fee is then paid to the business once the invoices have been settled.
 Rather than a business waiting a significant length of time for an invoice to be paid, invoice factoring enables a business to access cash quickly and easily.

 Invoice factoring is not currently regulated by the Financial Conduct Authority (FCA).
 An industry-wide code of conduct is provided by the UK Finance to ensure a fair service and integrity is provided for invoice factoring services.
 It is widely accepted that the regulation of the invoice finance sector would contribute to the increasing costs of its services.
 Therefore, this enables invoice factoring providers to remain competitive and provide a low-cost solution for businesses seeking to utilise invoice factoring services.